On the Injectivity of Euler Integral Transforms with Hyperplanes and Quadric Hypersurfaces: Euler Characteristic Transform with Hyperplanes

-In the original proof by Ghrist, Levanger, and Mai, this formula is only stated in the case where $h$ is compactly supported.
+In the original proof by the authors of \cite{ghrist2018persistent}, this formula is only stated in the case where $h$ is compactly supported.
 However, the formula still holds when $h$ is not compactly supported.
 Please see the Appendix (Section~\ref{sec: appendix}) for a proof of Equation~\ref{eq: inversion formula for ECT} without assuming that $h$ is compactly supported.
-What is not true, however, is that the $\ECT$ is injective on $\operatorname{CF}(X)$.
+While the $\ECT$ is injective on compactly supported constructible functions, it is not injective on $\operatorname{CF}(\mathbb{R}^n)$.
 We illustrate this with the following counter-example.

 \begin{exmp} Let $X = \bb R^n$, $S_1 = \bb R^n$, and $S_2 = \emptyset$, then $\ECT(S_1)(\nu, t) = \ECT(S_2)(\nu, t)$ for all $(\nu, t) \in \bb S^n \times \bb R$.
 Indeed, the set $\{x \in \bb R^n\ |\ x \cdot \nu = t \}$ is definably homeomorphic to $\bb R^{n-1}$, and the set $\{x \in \bb R^n\ |\ x \cdot \nu > t\}$ is definably homeomorphic to $\bb R^n$.
 Hence, the additivity of Euler characteristic implies that